mecid/mecid.github.io/_posts/2019-01-17-using-protocols-as-composable-extensions.md

 2. Every view controller in our app inherit from *BaseViewController* to use all these features.
 In case of a bug in *BaseViewController*, we will have this bug in all view controllers in our app even if view controller is not using buggy functionality from *BaseViewController*.

 #### Protocols for the rescue.
-Protocol Extensions feature was released with Swift 2.0 and bring real power to protocol types which announce new paradigm of programming: Protocol Oriented Programming.
-I recommend you to watch the [talk](https://developer.apple.com/videos/play/wwdc2015/408/) from WWDC about Protocols and Protocol extensions.
+Protocol extensions feature was released with Swift 2.0 and bring real power to protocol types which announce new paradigm of programming: Protocol Oriented Programming.
+I recommend you to watch the [talk](https://developer.apple.com/videos/play/wwdc2015/408/) from WWDC about protocols and protocol extensions.

 Let's go back to our topic.
-How can Protocols help us?
+How can protocols help us?
 Let's start by declaring *ActivityPresentable* protocol for presenting and dismissing an activity indicator.

 ```swift
 protocol ActivityPresentable {